Irrotational Contact Fields: Applications

-Finally, figure \ref{fig:clutter_stiffness_study} shows the effect stiffness has on the performance of the solver.
-As expected, higher stiffness values degrade conditioning and this ultimately hurts performance.
-However, we see that, against common wisdom that prefers rigid contact formulations, the performance changes are only within $20\%$ for stiffness values as high as that of steel.
+Finally, figure \ref{fig:clutter_stiffness_study} shows the effect of stiffness on performance.
+As expected, higher stiffness values degrade conditioning and ultimately impair performance.
+However, we note that the performance degradation is minimal --- only within $20\%$, even for stiffness values as high as those of steel.